Cog-Creators/Red-DiscordBot/docs/install_windows.rst

 * `Python <https://www.python.org/downloads/>`_ - Red needs Python 3.7.0 or greater

-.. note:: Please make sure that the box to add Python to PATH is CHECKED, otherwise
+.. attention:: Please make sure that the box to add Python to PATH is CHECKED, otherwise
                you may run into issues when trying to run Red.

 * `Git <https://git-scm.com/download/win>`_